aspose-slides/Aspose.Slides-Documentation/en/androidjava/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 type: docs
 weight: 60
 url: /androidjava/convert-powerpoint-to-jpg/
-keywords: "Convert PowerPoint to JPG, PPTX to JPEG, PPT to JPEG"
+keywords:
+- Convert PowerPoint presentation
+- JPG
+- JPEG
+- PowerPoint to JPG
+- PowerPoint to JPEG
+- PPT to JPG
+- PPTX to JPG
+- PPT to JPEG
+- PPTX to JPEG
+- Android
+- Aspose.Slides
 description: "Convert PowerPoint to JPG: PPT to JPG, PPTX to JPG in Java"
 ---